motapinto/feup-IART/Projects/P1/README.md

 > **Any problems?**\
 > Start an Issue please.

-Open Pycharm on the src/ inside this directory and run main.py You can also run the program through the command line:
+Open Pycharm on the src folder inside this directory and run main.py with the correct arguments You can also run the program through the command line:
 ```
 > python main.py <algorithm>